kubernetes/kubernetes/cluster/addons/addon-manager/README.md

 # ---> staging-k8s.gcr.io/kube-addon-manager-s390x:VERSION
 ```

-If you don't want to push the images, run `make` or `make build` instead
+If you don't want to push the images, run `make` or `make build` instead.